 Feeling stuffy, coughing, or sneezing can be the enemy of good rest.
 On top of that, not getting enough quality sleep can increase your chances of staying sick.

-Keep reading to uncover ways to stop pneumonia while using your CPAP equipment in its tracks.
+Keep reading to uncover ways to stop pneumonia while using your CPAP equipment.

 Sleep Apnea and Pneumonia: The Potential Risks